jannesbrunner/LaTeX/README.md

 # LaTeX Repository
 <img src="https://github.com/jannesbrunner/LaTeX/blob/master/LaTeX.readmelogo.png">
-Welcom to the LaTeX repository!
+Welcom to the LaTeX repository! <br>
 Here you can find my snippets and presets as well as brainstormings for the powerful document preparation system LaTeX!